GNSS / PNT

 Project Notes

-Ubuntu 24.04 VM, ROS2 Jazzy, Python/rclpy, standard ROS messages, tf2_ros, RViz2, Matplotlib, and a local dashboard layer.
+The stack uses Ubuntu 24.04, ROS2 Jazzy, Python with rclpy, tf2_ros, standard ROS messages, RViz2, Matplotlib, and a lightweight dashboard layer for run outputs.

 Videos